-Steps 9 For more details about the product and how to configure features, click Help or press F1.
+Steps @ For more details about the product and how to configure features, click Help or press F1.

-- In the Management Client, select .
-Configuration, then browse to Other Elements > Engine Properties > Certificates > Pending Certificate Requests. - 2) Right-click Pending Certificate Requests, then select New Pending Certificate Request. - Complete the certificate request details. - Enter a name and add "REQ" or "request" at the end. - b) In the Common Name field, enter the IP address or domain name of SMC. - c) Complete the remaining fields as needed.
+1) In the Management Client, select .
+Configuration.

+- 2) Browse to Administration > Certificates > TLS Credentials. - 3) Right-click TLS Credentials, then select New TLS Credentials. - Complete the certificate request details. - a) In the Name field, enter the IP address or domain name of SMC. - b) Complete the remaining fields as needed. - c) Click Next. - Select Self Sign. - 6) Click Finish.